organix/crlf/JSON.md

 ## JSON Value Objects

 Each abstract JSON value can be viewed as an object, with properties and methods.
 However, properties can only be JSON values, and methods may only return a JSON value (and not mutate any objects).
-Methods with no arguments are indistinguishable from properties.
-Arguments may be provided either as an _array_ of values, or a parameter _object_.
+Methods with no parameters are indistinguishable from properties.
+Parameters may be provided either as an _array_ of values, or a parameter _object_.

 ### Value methods